kccrtv/savr-app/README.md

 ### Project 2 for General Assembly's remote Software Engineering Immersive program

-> The Savr app is an single-page React application using third-party API data and React Router for navigation features.
+> The Savr App is a single-page React application using third-party API data and React Router for navigation features.
 This was a former user experience (UX) design project from 2019 that I brought back to life from a developer's perspective.
 Essentially Savr aims to help at-home chefs come prepared when following a recipe.
 The awesome folx at [The MealDB](https://www.themealdb.com/api.php/) offer a free API of recipes and options to filter by category, area of origin, and ingredients.

 # Screenshots / Lo-Fi to Hi-Fi